substatica/bas-mod-merge/README.md

 If both mods contain modifications to the same file, the dominant mod file will be used.

-The resulting merged bas.jsondb will be written in an output directory named **merge_output**.
+The resulting merged bas.jsondb along with a log file will be written in an output directory named **output**.

 Dominant mod and subordinate mod files can be compressed or extracted bas.jsondb files.